OWASP/owasp.github.io/pages/all_supporters.md

 To learn more please [Contact Us](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72){:rel="noopener sponsored" target="_blank"} today!

 ## Corporate Membership for Developing Regions
-Annual Regional Corporate Membership pricing is avaialble for companies in developing regions.
+Annual Regional Corporate Membership pricing is avaialble for companies in [developing regions] (https://owasp.org/membership/discounts/).
 Pricing begins at $2,000.
 It is dependent on the location of company headquarters, and their yearly revenue.
 Organizations up to $50 million the fee is $2,000.
 For those between $50 million and $100 million the annual fee is $6,000.
 And for companies with yearly revenue more than $100 million the Corporate Membership Fee is $10,000.
 Benefits include:
 - Listing in rotation as Corporate Supporter site-wide on owasp.org
 - Public acknowledgment on various other channels
 - Vote in the Global Board of Directors election